gramexrecipes/gramex-ml-workshop/structure.md

 ```

 ### URL sections
-Multiple URL sections can be
+Multiple URL sections can be defined for different endpoints.

 ### Arbitrary python
 Arbitrary `python` code can be run using `FunctionHandler`.